5 Ways to Have a Healthy Kitchen

 One of the easiest ways to ensure you are eating well without missing flavor is to add plenty of fresh herbs and spices to your meals.
 Adding flavor this way doesn’t add to the calorie count, but can pack a big punch of flavor.
 I love using fresh garlic and shallots, dried parsley and basil and of course cracked red pepper flakes.
 Load your pantry with all the staples, and you will be able to whip up a flavorful, gourmet meal in flash.

-This could be the most important piece to the healthy eating puzzle.
+This could be the most important piece to having a healthy kitchen puzzle.
 You must plan your meals.
 I’ve recently begun planning for 2 weeks at a time, and doing a big grocery shopping trip every other week, with a small one in between for fresh produce and perishables.
 It not only saves time, but it ensures I will be armed with a healthy menu every night of the week.

 Like number 3, this one is essential and non-negotiable.
 How often have you been on your way home, realized you had nothing prepared for dinner and headed to the drive-thru just so you could fill the bellies of your baby birds before anyone had time to complain about what you were or weren’t serving for dinner?
 The answer is probably more often than you would like to admit.

 This is probably the step that takes the longest, because it requires actually doing something, but it can pay dividends when you’re trying to stay on track.
 Imagine that instead of spending unnecessary cash on fast food you have a fridge loaded with meals already prepared.
 You can even purchase inexpensive meal prep containers to keep meals individually portioned for lunches or nights when the family is too busy to sit down together.
 Just pull a meal out, and quickly heat it up.
 No weeknight clean-up, and you’ve kept your healthy promise.

 Related: What to eat after a long run